altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 *He leaned back*
 "F::So you want to fix him - fix your mistake."
 'Okay, so he means a trade - one life for another...'
-~She did those trolly problems in college - morality tests~ ~And this one hadn't exactly come up~
+~She did those trolly problems in college - morality tests.
+And this one hadn't exactly come up~
 "F::How new are you to...
 Knowing about all this?"
 ~Martha waited for Rossin to supply a time frame, he did and then some~